-The Provision and Use of Work Equipment Regulations 1998 cover the safety of work equipment (including an employee's own equipment and equipment used by a self-employed person, e.g. a cleaner who cleans your self-catering accommodation from time to time).
+The Provision and Use of Work Equipment Regulations 1998 cover the safety of work equipment (including an employee's own equipment and equipment used by a self-employed person, e.g. a self-employed cleaner who works on your premises.

-- to make sure that equipment is suitable - select the right equipment for the job
+- making sure that equipment is suitable - select the right equipment for the job

-- to make sure equipment is properly installed and safe to operate
+- making sure equipment is properly installed and safe to operate

-- to give proper training and instructions on the use of the equipment and follow manufacturers' or suppliers' instructions
+- giving proper training and instructions on the use of the equipment and follow manufacturers' or suppliers' instructions

-- to make sure equipment is maintained and in good repair through regular maintenance, inspection and, if appropriate, thorough examination
+- making sure equipment is maintained and in good repair through regular maintenance, inspection and, if appropriate, thorough examination

-- to provide equipment which conforms to EC product safety directives.
+- providing equipment that conforms to any relevant product safety standard.

 The Health and Safety (Display Screen Equipment) Regulations 1992 apply where staff habitually use computers or other kinds of display screen equipment (also known as visual display units or VDUs) as part of their normal work.